Vector Rotation

 These are some interesting resources I referred while writing this post.
 Be sure to check these posts from great engineers out there!

-- Book - Programming Pearls 2nd Edition
+- Book - Programming Pearls 2nd edition

 - Paper - Aha!
 Algorithms